fpc/Lazarus/README.txt

 --------------------------------------------------------------------------------
 Documentation:

-The official site is www.lazarus.freepascal.org.
-There you can find the FAQ - the frequently asked questions.
+The official site is www.lazarus-ide.org.
 Documents about specific topics can be found at wiki.freepascal.org/Lazarus_Documentation.
 Examples on how to use the LCL can be found in the 'examples' directory.